 Please remember that these are for personal use only and you can’t use my clues or templates for your own site or for profit.

-How to AMP Up Your Halloween Scavenger Hunt
+Extra Fun Ideas for Your Halloween Scavenger Hunt

 If you want to do something a little more spookacularly special, here are some fun ways to make the hunt even better!

-- Glow Sticks.
 Consider punching a hole in the corner of the clues and slip a glow stick bracelet or necklace through the hole.
 Then your kid can collect some glow sticks for trick or treating while they hunt.

-- Final Clue Puzzle.
 Before cutting out the 6 clues, write a final clue on the back of the paper.
 Leave a note at the final clue location instructing your kid to puzzle out the final clue (hint to “check the back” if needed).